nubenetes/awesome-kubernetes/docs/golang.md

 - [dev.to/mavensingh: Advantages and Disadvantages of Go](https://dev.to/mavensingh/advantages-and-disadvantages-of-go-5gha)
 - [levelup.gitconnected.com: Concurrency in Go: shared memory](https://levelup.gitconnected.com/concurrency-in-go-shared-memory-a2ef201b396b)
 - [luk4z7/go-concurrency-guide: Go Concurrency Guide 🌟](https://github.com/luk4z7/go-concurrency-guide) Practical concurrency guide in Go, communication by channels, patterns
+- [medium.com/datascale: Know GOMAXPROCS before deploying your GO app to Kubernetes](https://medium.com/datascale/know-gomaxprocs-before-deploying-your-go-app-to-kubernetes-7a458fb63af1) In this article, you will learn why setting GOMAXPROCS for your Go apps is crucial in Kubernetes.
+And you'll discover why it's better to assign a full-core CPU to your Go containers.

 ## Design Patterns